Snapback Culture Made Me Hate My Post-Baby Body. But I Fought Back

 “

-"Being a cool mom doesn't mean sacrificing to fit into a mold.
-Cool moms dance themselves out of the mold and make up their own rules as they go."
+"Being a cool mum doesn't mean sacrificing to fit into a mold.
+Cool mums dance themselves out of the mold and make up their own rules as they go."

 MELANIA LUISA MARTE